 Writing a Personal Statement is hard!
 In this article, we’re going to run through our 5 top tips when it comes to tackling your Personal Statement and getting that all-important medical school place.

-When constructing personal statements, it’s important you base everything you mention (whether from your work experience, volunteering or extra-curricular activities) around almost universally adopted selection criteria.
+When constructing personal statements, it’s important you base everything you mention (whether from your work experience, volunteering or extra-curricular activities) around an almost universally adopted selection criteria.
 The GMC provides admissions guidelines for all medical schools in the UK and recommends universal traits and qualities to look for in applicants.

 These cover most, if not all, of the characteristics medical schools are looking for in an applicant.
 Of course, you can’t fit all of it in, but you should cover as much of it as possible, which is why it’s important to try to be relatively succinct in your writing.
 Alongside this, you should have an alignment of values and behaviours with the values of the NHS constitution.